matiasfacio/eslint-typescript/README.md

 #### Following Option 2
 1. cd into eslint-rules
-2. run `yarn unlink`
-3. edit your rule
+2. edit your rule
-4. run tsc compiler `tsc testRule.ts`
+3. run tsc compiler `tsc testRule.ts`
-5. run `yarn link`
-6. cd into project where you want to use the custom rule
-7. run `yarn link eslint-plugin-rules` (name of the package in the package.json file of the eslint)

 ### When you want to remove the rule